 An oil cooler (#62871-99) can help keep a hard working engine cool in hot climates.
 The oil dipstick with digital temperature readout (#62938-00) lets you monitor oil tank temperature.

-I thought a few other areas on the test bike could use some help, so I also added the following chrome trim parts: chrome tank trim panel (#67221-97), chrome battery top cover (#66368-97), and chrome battery side cover (#66375-97).
+I thought a few other areas on the test bike could use some help, so I also added the following chrome trim parts: chrome tank trim panel (#67221-97), chrome battery top cover (#66368-97) and chrome belt guard (#60293-00).
 The photo at the top of this article shows the result.

 For a complete list of modifications and accessories added to the test bike, click here to see the H-D Super Glide Sport Accessory List.